Maithili-007/multi-tenant-SaaS-Notes-Application/README.md

 - Click any test account button to auto-fill email and password
 - No manual typing required for evaluation

+A Member user was **successfully invited from the Admin page** and added to the Acme tenant.
+- This allows you to test the user invitation flow and confirm Admin role permissions.
+- Example Member account: abc@gmail.com ,password: `password`(role: Member, tenant: Acme)

 ### Ready to Test
 1. Visit the frontend URL
 2. Click any test account button on login page